Alliance for Inclusion

 The American Dental Association began the Give Kids a Smile initiative nationwide in 2003 as a way for the dental community to provide underserved children with free dental services.
 Held annually every spring, our volunteer run free clinic at UMSOD has the goal of getting children out of immediate dental pain through elevation and treatment.
 In addition to providing immediate dental treatment, education and resources toward establishing a dental home are offered to parents and children.

 Participation is open to the entire UMSOD community.
-If you are interested in volunteering or have questions about the event, please contact any of the executive board members via the Give Kids a Smile web page.
+If you are interested in volunteering or have questions about the event, please contact any of the executive board members.

 Hispanic Student Dental Association (HSDA)